rbaynes/nat_geo_climate_control/README.md

 ![big photo](/pics/big.jpg?raw=true)
 ![small photo](/pics/small.jpg?raw=true)

+## Testing the circuit
+  * Start the Arduino IDE and open the `am2315_test.ino` sketch code.
+    * Upload it and watch the humidity values change if you blow on it.
+    * Remember to open the serial monitor window.
+    * How long does the sensor take to return to the ambient humidity?
+  * Now open the `PWM_test.ino` file and upload it to the Arduino board.
+    * Play with the duty cycle it takes to control your fan with pulse width modulation (PWM).
+    * Do you notice that the fan won't run if the duty cycle is too low?

 ## Programming
   * Overview of the sensor, I2C and its frequency (.5 Hz).
-  * Overview of PWM for the 12V fan (using 5V and a transistor so the digital output is not driving the fan)
+  * Overview of the PWM for the 12V fan (using 5V and a transistor so the digital output is not driving the fan)
   * Overview of Arduino programming:
     * C++ with utility classes (String, Serial, etc).
     * Embedded, so the only way to get debugging output is from the serial port (or blinking an LED).
-    * Why `setup()` and `loop()` ?
+    * Why `setup()` and `loop()` special functions?
-  * Try the two test programs after you wire the circuits:  Sensor test and fan/motor PWM test.
   * **Using the two test programs, can you write a control program that reads the sensor and uses the fan to reduce (or hold) the humidity at a set level?**
     * (hint: if you get stuck, open simple_climate.ino to see one implementation)
     * Here is some example output in the serial monitor from one of my tests: